CLICK HERE FOR THOUSANDS OF FREE BLOGGER TEMPLATES »

 Special Easter Edition of Musical Monday

-If you have never seen Messiah performed live, by a good choir and orchestra, the raw celebratory, indeed triumphant power of the final chorus Worthy is the Lamb, the orchestration and the words both, this video does not begin to do this song justice.
+If you have never seen Messiah performed live, by a good choir and orchestra, the raw celebratory, indeed triumphant power of the final chorus Worthy is the Lamb, the orchestration and the words both, well, lets just say this video does not begin to do this song justice.
 And indeed since the core message of Easter is one of incredible triumph - triumph over death, triumph over despair, triumph over sin itself, I cannot think of a better piece for this weeks edition of Musical Monday.

 Worthy is the Lamb that was slain, and hath redeemed us to God by His blood.